 In summary, from the data we collected, we can see significant differences between single-aggregate links and cross-aggregate links in terms of latency and bandwidth.
 Not only the average values are significantly different, but their behaviors over time can be quite different as well.
+In general, the latencies of single-aggregate links are less than 0.2 ms while the latencies of cross-aggregate links are order of magnitude larger.
+For example, the latency between nodes from Utah to Georgia Tech can be somewher between 50ms to 400ms.
+The bandwidth of single-aggregate links ranges from 97Mbps to close to 500Mbps.
+The bandwidth of cross aggregate links is in the range from 34Mbps to 94mpbs.
+More importantly, the latency and bandwidth of single-aggregate links are more stable over time.
+In contrast, the latency and bandwidth of cross-aggregate links can go wildly and are more unpredictable.
 When designing a GENI experiment, we can make use of performance data to decide where the nodes in the experiment should be located to meet the requirement.